Héctor Mendoza

-Héctor Manuel Mendoza Ripoll (born March 5, 1994) is a Cuban professional baseball pitcher who is a free agent.
+Héctor Manuel Mendoza Ripoll (born March 5, 1994) is a Cuban former professional baseball pitcher.
 He has played in Nippon Professional Baseball (NPB) for the Yomiuri Giants.

 Career

 Yomiuri Giants

 Mendoza played with the Isla de la Juventud of the Cuban National Series from 2011 to 2015.
 On July 17, 2014, Mendoza signed with the Yomiuri Giants of Nippon Professional Baseball.
 He played with the Yomiuri Giants organization from 2014 to 2016.
 In 5 games split between two seasons, Mendoza recorded a 7.71 ERA with 7 strikeouts.
 Mendoza was released by the Giants on December 2, 2016.

 St. Louis Cardinals

 On June 7, 2017, Mendoza signed a minor league contract with the St. Louis Cardinals worth $500,000.
 After signing, Mendoza made his professional debut with the DSL Cardinals.
-After compiling a 2.57 ERA in seven innings, he was promoted to the Palm Beach Cardinals where he finished the season with a 0-6 record and 5.54 ERA in 19 relief appearances.
+After compiling a 2.57 ERA in seven innings, he was promoted to the Palm Beach Cardinals where he finished the season with a 0–6 record and 5.54 ERA in 19 relief appearances.
 He began 2018 with the Springfield Cardinals and was promoted to the Memphis Redbirds in May.
-He finished the year with a 4-4 record and 5.10 ERA in 49 appearances between the two teams.
+He finished the year with a 4–4 record and 5.10 ERA in 49 appearances between the two teams.
 Mendoza recorded a 2.00 ERA in 6 games with Springfield before he was released by the Cardinals on June 4, 2019.